SciCatProject/documentation/Development/v4.x/backend/configuration.md

   _format_: integer

 - RABBITMQ\_ENABLED:
-  Flag to enable/disable RabbitMQ consumer. accepted values: "yes", "no"
+  Flag to enable/disable RabbitMQ consumer.
+Accepted values: "yes", "no"
-  _deprecated_.
-Will be removed in future releases.
   _default_: no
   _format_: string

 - RABBITMQ\_HOSTNAME:
   The hostname of the RabbitMQ message broker.
 Only required if RabbitMQ is enabled.
-  _deprecated_.
-Will be removed in future releases.
   _default_: no default
   _default_: string

 - RABBITMQ\_PORT:
   The port of the RabbitMQ message broker.
 Only required if RabbitMQ is enabled.
-  _deprecated_.
-Will be removed in future releases.
   _default_: no default
   _default_: number

 - RABBITMQ\_USERNAME:
   The username used to authenticate to the RabbitMQ message broker.
 Only required if RabbitMQ is enabled.
-  _deprecated_.
-Will be removed in future releases.
   _default_: no default
   _format_: string

 - RABBITMQ\_PASSWORD:
   The password used to authenticate to the RabbitMQ message broker.
 Only required if RabbitMQ is enabled.
-  _deprecated_.
-Will be removed in future releases.
   _default_: no default
   _format_: string